dankamongmen/notcurses/README.md

 // Do a high-resolution gradient using upper blocks and synced backgrounds.
 // This doubles the number of vertical gradations, but restricts you to
-// half blocks (appearing to be full blocks). int ncplane_highgradient(struct ncplane* n, uint32_t ul, uint32_t ur,
+// half blocks (appearing to be full blocks).
+Returns the number of cells
+// filled on success, or -1 on error. int ncplane_highgradient(struct ncplane* n, uint32_t ul, uint32_t ur,
                          uint32_t ll, uint32_t lr, int ystop, int xstop);